Outschool

 What happens when a learner is given the time and space to soak in a story and allow it to change their life?
 “Aha!” moments are my goal, and it’s why I adore leading worthwhile discussions about classic books.
 What good is it if we require a teen to read a book but our dry and uninteresting rendering makes them never want to pick up another book of note ever again?

-Book clubs for kids who want an adventure, middle and high school literature studies, introductory writing, and engaging story times for the youngest of readers and story lovers are my passion here on Outschool.
+Book classes for kids who want an adventure, middle and high school literature studies, introductory writing, and engaging story times for the youngest of readers and story lovers are my passion here on Outschool.
 We can give our kids so much more than our own experiences when we open a book and the world to them!

 I have a BA in Music/Opera Studies and am currently studying for an MSt Literature and Arts at Oxford University.
 I homeschooled our 8 children for 25 years in which we studied, read, and learned through nearly 500 great books together.
 That experience and literary knowledge have spilled out into the literature studies I lead with adult learners and kids alike.